engage-so/engage-so.github.io/_docs/sdks/javascript.md

 ## Configuration

-Initializing the SDK with your just API key:
+Initializing the SDK with your public API key:
 ```js
 Engage.init('api_key')
 ```